altCourier/Small-To-Middle-Level-Projects/Weather App/disclaimer.md

 ## Disclaimer:
-The content shown in this project is inspired by the following video:
+The content was taken from this amazing video:
 [Watch the video](https://youtu.be/NCCYWIzN6hU)

 ---